JetBrains/teamcity-documentation/topics/hashicorp-vault.md

-[//]: # (title: HashiCorp Vault Intergration)
+[//]: # (title: HashiCorp Vault Integration)

 [HashiCorp Vault](https://www.vaultproject.io) is a secure storage for your tokens, passwords, certificates and encryption keys.
-Instead of storing sensitive information inside TeamCity parameters and tokens, you can store it in Vault and set up TeamCity so that it can securely access this data from Vault.

-You can set up a TeamCity-Vault integration with various engine types: key-value (both KV and KV2), AWS, Google Cloud, and others.
+Instead of storing sensitive information inside TeamCity parameters and tokens, you can store it in Vault and set up TeamCity so that it can securely access this data from key-value (both KV and KV2), AWS, Google Cloud, and other Vault engines.

+To set up a TeamCity-Vault integration, download our [Vault plugin](https://plugins.jetbrains.com/plugin/10011-hashicorp-vault-support) and install it as described in the [](installing-additional-plugins.md) article.

 ## Common Information

-To set up an integration with HashiCorp Vault, you need to set up the [corresponding connection](configuring-connections.md) in the required project (or &lt;Root project&gt;, if you want any TeamCity project to use this connection).
+To set up an integration with HashiCorp Vault, you need the following:

+* The [HashiCorp Vault connection](configuring-connections.md) in the required project (or &lt;Root project&gt;, if you want any TeamCity project to use this connection).

-To obtain and use a sensitive data stored in Vault, create a [parameter](configuring-build-parameters.md) whose value is a path to the Vault secret.
-Then you can reference this parameter in your build steps (for example, in a [](command-line.md) runner that executes the `terraform apply -var password=%\myVaultParam%` line in its script).
+* The [parameter](configuring-build-parameters.md) that will store a Vault path to a required secret.

+* References to this parameter (`%\parameter_name%`) in your build steps (for example, in a [](command-line.md) runner that executes the `terraform apply -var password=%\myVaultParam%` line).

-When a build that utilizes this parameter starts, a TeamCity server uses the Vault connection set up earlier to request a one-time [response wrapping token](https://developer.hashicorp.com/vault/docs/concepts/response-wrapping), which it then passes to a TeamCity agent that runs this build.
+When a build that utilizes this parameter starts, TeamCity server uses the Vault connection to request a one-time [response wrapping token](https://developer.hashicorp.com/vault/docs/concepts/response-wrapping), which it then passes to a TeamCity agent that runs this build.
 The build agent uses this token to request Vault secrets, and never shares obtained credentials back to the TeamCity server.
 When the build finishes, the agent's token is revoked.

 ## Set Up a Vault Connection